Favourited 153 times

 Help with Computers / internet

 We offer the chance to see the famous Land 'O Lakes region, and enjoy everything it has to offer for outdoor activities.
 We offer bicycles, a truck for touring the area (you pay the gas) and hopefully one day a canoe!
+We have snowshoes and an atv to drive.

 We hope to learn much from you, and will be asking you questions about your other workaway jobs, and listening to your stories about other countries and farms you've been to.
 You can really expand your knowledge base with us, and suggest new ideas or ways to do things and we will listen and put them into practice if they make sense, giving you the chance to teach us and show off your skills!
 We give you the chance to practice your current skills as well as learn new ones such as driving a tractor or operating a chainsaw, if you want to try just ask, and we may need you to learn so that we can put you on a job that has been getting behind or needs done like weed whacking (trimming), or driving the atv out to check water twice a day.